diana-pilvar/DM-materials-ELIXIR-EE/Introduction_page.md

 We are compiling recommendations and references to help researchers manage their data on this page.
 These recommendations are (in principle) meant for researchers working in Estonia.

+- Estonian Research Council (ETAG) page about [Open science](https://etag.ee/en/activities/open-science/)
-- Here is a Research Data Management and Publishing open educational [resource](https://sisu.ut.ee/andmekursus/home0) about Open Science and Data Management plan By University of Tartu Library.
+- Research Data Management and Publishing open educational [resource](https://sisu.ut.ee/andmekursus/home0) about Open Science and Data Management plan By University of Tartu Library.
+Additional pages about [Open Science](https://utlib.ut.ee/en/open-science) and [Data Management Plan](https://utlib.ut.ee/en/data-management-plan-dmp)
-- TalTech?
-- EMU
+- Tallinn University of Technology Library page about [Open Science](https://taltech.ee/en/library/open-science), [research data management](https://taltech.ee/en/library/research-data-management) and [data management plan](https://taltech.ee/en/library/data-management-plan)
+- Estonian University of Life Sciences Library page about [Open Science](https://library.emu.ee/en/research/open-science/) and [research data management](https://library.emu.ee/en/research/research-data-management/)
-- Tallinn Uni
+- Tallinn University page about [Open Science](https://www.tlu.ee/avatud-teadus) (in Estonian)
-- Others?
+- Open Science in Estonia home page [home page](https://www.avatudteadus.ee/en/home/) and [Facebook page](https://www.facebook.com/avatudteadus) with events

 We have divided the data management practices into subsections that can be viewed on the tabs on the left.
 Under these tabs, you can find a brief overview of the subject, recommendations for Estonian researchers, any extra materials produced by ELIXIR Estonia on the subject, and references, where you can get more detailed information.